Redmouth grouper

-The redmouth grouper (Aethaloperca rogaa), also known as the red-flushed rock cod is a species of ray-finned fish, a grouper from the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
+The redmouth grouper (Aethaloperca rogaa), also known as the red-flushed rock cod is a species of ray-finned fish, a grouper in the family Epinephelidae.
 It has a wide distribution in the Indian and Pacific Oceans.
 It is considered a game fish.

 Description

-The redmouth grouper is laterally compress and oval shaped with a relatively deep body which is around half of the standard length and a large head.
+The redmouth grouper is laterally compressed and oval shaped with a relatively deep body which is around half of the standard length and a large head.
 The dorsal profile of the head is straight or slightly concave while the anterior dorsal profile between the eye and the origin of the dorsal fin is convex.
 It jaw extends past its eye.
 The dorsal fin has 9 spines and 17-18 soft rays while the anal fin has 3 spines and 8-9 soft rays.
 The middle soft rays of the dorsal and anal fins are elongated in the adults which results in them having an angular profile.
-They have a caudal fin which is truncate and asymmetrical pectoral fins which are asymmetrical.
+They have a caudal fin which is truncate and asymmetrical pectoral fins.
 The pelvic fins extend beyond the anus.
 The colour is dark brown to black, sometimes tinged with orange and a pale vertical bar on the lower flank.
 The rear part of the spiny portion of the dorsal fin varies in colour from dark orange to brownish red.
 The oral cavity, gill cavity, and upper jaw membranes are reddish to orange, thus the common name.
 The juveniles have a wide white rear margin to the caudal fin and a thin white margin along the soft-rayed portion of the dorsal fin.
 The maximum total length is 60 cm.